sebadorn/gpodder-spotify-extension/README.md

 	* The show info response contains the total number of episodes as "total"
 * Login window: Set width and height
 * Login window: Close after success, show message
+* "gtk-open" in context menu should not mark an episode as played (remove entry altogether?)
+* Test again with gPodder 3.10.16